Sabine National Wildlife Refuge

 Sabine National Wildlife Refuge is a National Wildlife Refuge of the United States located in Cameron Parish in southwestern Louisiana.
-It is on Louisiana State Route 27, 8 mi south of Hackberry and 12 mi north of Holly Beach.
+It is on Louisiana Highway 27, 8 mi south of Hackberry and 12 mi north of Holly Beach.
 The western boundary of the Sabine Refuge is Sabine Lake, the inlet for Port Arthur, Texas, while the tip of the eastern end reaches Calcasieu Lake.

 Southwest Louisiana National Wildlife Refuge Complex

 The Southwest Louisiana National Wildlife Refuge Complex was formed by administratively combining of the East Cove National Wildlife Refuge, Lacassine National Wildlife Refuge, Cameron Prairie National Wildlife Refuge, Shell Keys National Wildlife Refuge, and Sabine in 2004.